Soliciting to practice prostitution defense attorneys

 Secondly, is entrapment an issue?
 Undercover police officers working on stings are frequently incredibly pushy when approaching individuals.
 If they’re too pushy, arguably we’ll have a solid argument for a defense based on entrapment.

 But again, all cases are different.
 At your initial consultation we’ll begin planning your defense.
 Once we receive discovery materials we’ll further refine that defense.
 And eventually, we’ll present that defense in court.

-Contact Meyer Van Severen, S.C. for top criminal defense representation
+Contact Van Severen Law Office for top criminal defense representation

 Charges like this are embarrassing for you, but you’ll probably find the stress begin to reduce one you’ve hired a criminal defense attorney.
 You need an ally through this tough time.
 And in our opinion, that ally should be a criminal defense attorney.
 To get the fight started, contact us immediately at (414) 270-0202.
 We can help.